From/ To: BANGKOK

 Arrive Mercure/Ibis Bangkok Siam Hotel, Bangkok: 00:30pm approx.

-Depart Hellfire Pass about 8:00am for Kanchanaburi and the Kanchanaburi War Cemetery.
+Visit the museum at the Hellfire Pass Interpretive Centre before departing about 8:00am for Kanchanaburi and the Kanchanaburi War Cemetery.
 This is the largest cemetery on the Burma-Thailand Railway and where nearly 7,000 POWs rest.
-Walk around the beautifully landscaped grounds and begin to understand why the railway became known as the “Death Railway”.
+Gather for a group photo before walking around these beautifully landscaped grounds and begin to understand why the railway became known as the “Death Railway”.

 Meals included: Gunfire Breakfast